HeidiBolivar/about-me/README.md

 *   **💻 Core Systems & Services:** Working with Windows 10, basic IIS, Active Directory concepts, and Help Desk workflows (especially **osTicket**).
 *   **🌐 Networking Basics:** Understanding the flow of information and fundamental security principles.
 *   **🤝 And importantly:** The soft skills honed through every interaction – **clear communication**, **analytical problem-solving**, a **collaborative spirit**, and an unshakeable belief in **continuous learning**.

 ---

+### 🎓 Further Learning & Projects:

+* 📖 I have been learning about other amazing things, and I'm excited to share some of what I've learned with you!
+You can see a little bit more of it on [Platzi](platzi.com/p/Heidi_Bolivar/)

+---